xunyuanxin/ETL-Pipeline-with-AWS/README.md

 A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

 Our task is to build an ETL pipeline that
-- EXTRACTs their data from S3, stages them in Redshift, and
+- EXTRACTs and LOADs their data from S3, stages them in Redshift, and
 - TRANSFORMs data into a set of dimensional tables for their analytics team to continue finding insights into what songs their users are listening to.

 ![afa](https://video.udacity-data.com/topher/2022/May/62770f73_sparkify-s3-to-redshift-etl/sparkify-s3-to-redshift-etl.png)